 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

-The Maxwell-Potter Conservancy has just been established within city limits.
+The Maxwell-Potter Conservancy has been established within city limits.
 The city has established nature trails and an arboretum at this parcel close to the Baraboo River to be used for bird and tree identification.
 It’s a lovely wetland complex with a creek and natural springs flowing into the Baraboo River.
 Many Bald Eagles roost in the large cottonwood trees each winter.
 In 2018 more trees were planted into the property and interpretive signs were installed by the city, but record summer flooding from the adjacent Baraboo River innudated the park, so likely there will be some cleanup in 2019 before the annual IMBD event is held here.

 D. Document that current municipal planning seeks to provide additional bird habitat.